 - The API Gateway

 - The Amazon S3 website bucket

 How simple is this implementation?

 First of all, Amazon Route 53 can start answering your DNS queries within minutes.
-You just have to have sign up for the self-service option on AWS’s website.
+You just have to have signed up for the self-service option on AWS’s website.
 What is more, every business is provided with the ability to utilize the AWS Management Console or the simplified Application Programming Interface (API) of AWS to change its DNS settings.
-The AWS’s API can also be integrated automatically into an organisations’ entire web application.
-For example, every time someone wants to start a new EC2 instance, they can utilize Amazon Route 53’s API to establish a new DNS record.
+AWS’s API can also be integrated automatically into an organizations’ entire web application.
+For example, every time someone wants to start a new EC2 instance, they can utilize Route 53’s API to establish a new DNS record.
 Ultimately, the simple visual policy editor in Route 53 Traffic Flow makes it really easy to establish advanced routing rules for a business’s web apps.